 - Vegetables are a good source of vitamins, minerals, protein and fibres

 - Dark green leafy vegetables are an excellent source of fibre, folate, and carotenoids.
 These vegetables also consist of minerals, iron, vitamins C, K and calcium.
 For example, fenugreek (methi) or spinach.
 Additionally, fenugreek for hair is great for overall scalp health and treating common hair woes like dandruff, hair fall, scalp issues, hair thinning and baldness.

 - Beetroot, red and yellow bell peppers, carrots, pumpkins are excellent sources of vitamin A and C. Basically, yellow, red, orange, vegetables are highly recommended; rich colour veggies means more vitamin A.

 2. Whole Grains, Legumes & Nuts

-- Whole grains, nuts and legumes are called pranic holding units of plants
+- Whole grains, nuts and legumes are called pranic holding units of plant

 - Legumes are an excellent source of high-quality protein and iron

-- Nuts and seeds contain good fats which help in lowering the cholesterol.
+- Nuts and seeds contain good fats which help in lowering cholesterol.
 They are sources of protein, minerals and vitamin E

 - Fruits are excellent sources of natural carbohydrates, which fuels the body

 - Fruits also provide a wide range of health-boosting antioxidants, including flavonoids

 - Consuming dairy products helps in maintaining bone health as it contains calcium, potassium, protein and phosphorus.

 - Dairy can be consumed in the form of fresh milk, yoghurt, cottage cheese and more

 - Butter and ghee are excellent sources of good fats.
 In Yogic diet and Ayurveda, ghee (clarified butter) is considered as life’s nectar and helps in maintaining positive health.